Frequently Asked Questions

 There are courses on the Approved Course Equivalents list that are no longer offered.
 Why?

-There may be courses listed that are not offered, as they were approved courses and will remain eligible as long as they are not more than 10 years old.
+There may be courses listed that are not offered, as they were approved courses and will remain eligible if they are not more than 10 years old.
 If a course on this list is more than 10 years old, please email the Admissions Office with the relevant information so we can update the list.

 I would like to submit a course for review.
 When will the review be completed?